-- Look for a warranty that covers parts and finish for a lifetime and that does not require submission of the original receipt to obtain replacement parts.
+- Look for a warranty that covers parts and finishes for a lifetime and that does not require submission of the original receipt to obtain replacement parts.

 - If you place a motion-activated soap dispenser (a great item!) next to the faucet, buy top quality (perhaps even commercial quality) and pay attention when you are rinsing vegetables, as you might get a blob of soap in your salad.